 Paul Smith's Hotel opened in the summer of 1859 and was an instant success.
 Paul was a charming storyteller with a famous sense of humor and Lydia, recently married, showed herself to be the detail-oriented person in the operation.
 Soon their enterprise brought the rich and famous to the area via stagecoach, and later, an electric railway connection that carried visitors to the very door of the hotel.

 He and Lydia would donate the land for Paul Smith's College, known for its forestry, hospitality, and culinary programs.

 Getting to the gorgeousness

 Lake Clear has an option for any kind of nature exploration.
 This particular place is known for a wide variety of terrain despite its small area.
 Every kind of Adirondack environment, except high alpine, is represented here.

-The flat areas near Gabriels let you enjoy the scenery as it goes by very fast with Farmhouse Go-Carts.
+The flat areas near Gabriels let you enjoy the scenery.
 Tucker Farms supply much of the fresh vegetables in local dining spots, and hosts the The Great ADK Corn Maze from early August into fall.

 At first glance you might not realize the range of dining that is available there.
 Like so much of Lake Clear, what is wondrous often lurks beneath the surface.

 At the ADK CAVU Cafe, the team of Josh and Clair are alumni of Paul Smith's College, where Josh graduated with a culinary arts degree.
 Here you can enjoy breakfast, lunch, and homemade baked goods.
 I do mean enjoy.
 One of the finest burgers of my life came from this cafe.